Andregsa/CSIS3280-Final-Project/README.md

 --PROJECT NAME NEEDS TO BE CHANGED TO 'TeamName' format so 'NinjaTurtles'.

+Change Rents to WatchedMovies and  update DAO Class with Rating also GETTERS and SETTERS

+Andre
+Create Selected Movie Page
+MyAccoutn Page
+About Page
+MyMovies Page
+Try to expand movies in the Home page

+ADAM
+Validation

 //REFERENCES
 [1]Using Rest APIs in a Web application https://www.google.com/search?q=how+retrieve+data+web+service+API+php&spell=1&sa=X&ved=0ahUKEwj_kevq_snjAhXmslQKHYybCeoQBQgsKAA&biw=1440&bih=788#kpvalbx=_dnA2XdrVLMqe0wKwtZ_YCA13